PDFWAC 296-155-54100

 (F) Remote control, if provided.

-(b) During the test, you must check the crane supports.
+(b) During the test, the employer must check the crane supports.
 Any observed displacement is reason to suspend testing until an evaluation is made by a qualified person.

-(16) Conditions that adversely affect the crane at the time of erection, reconfiguration, or dismantling must be a limiting factor that could require suspending the operation.
+(16) Conditions that adversely affect the crane at the time of assembly, disassembly, or reconfiguration must be a limiting factor that could require suspending the operation.
 These conditions include but are not limited to:

 (a) Support conditions;